 So, before you water your orange tree, push a finger into the soil and check its moisture.
 By only watering when the soil is dry, you’re ensuring the orange tree gets the appropriate amount of water.

-If you find that your orange tree’s soil is staying sopping wet 1 or more hours after watering it, you can amend the soil with sand and compost to improve drainage.
-Potted orange trees that are waterlogged can be repotted with fresh soil as a last resort.
+If you find that your orange tree’s soil is staying sopping wet 1 or more hours after watering it, amend the soil with 2 inches of each sand and compost to improve drainage.
+While this can take some time, it’s better than risking transplant shock by digging up mature orange trees.

 Mulch dramatically reduces evaporation from the soil and protects the soil (and beneficial soil life) from drying out with the sun and wind.
-This water retention goes a long way, especially in the hotter climates where orange trees like to grow.
+This water retention goes a long way, especially in the hotter, tropical climates where orange trees like to grow.

 When you apply compost and mulch, make sure to keep them at least 3 inches from the tree’s trunk to prevent mold and disease from spreading.

-Hot weather can affect orange trees by drying out the leaves faster than the roots can send it moisture.
+A hot and dry climate affects orange trees by drying out the leaves faster than the roots can send moisture.
 When this happens, the leaves get scorched and curl to conserve moisture.

 - Provide shade in the afternoon when the sun is at its hottest.
 You can shade the tree with an umbrella, shade sail, or other trees.
 Since we’re protecting the tree from the afternoon sun, shade from the west if possible.

-- Apply 2 inches of compost and mulch on top of the soil to make sure it stays moist and doesn’t dry out in the sun and wind.
+- Apply 2 inches of compost and 4-12 inches of mulch on top of the soil to make sure it stays moist and doesn’t dry out in the sun and wind.
 Hot days with strong winds act like a blow dryer and can dry the soil (and tree) out in a matter of an hour.